Ashleigh Cottage in Warkworth

 COVID-19 Special Arrangements

-Accommodation on 2 floors.
+Accommodation on two floors.
 Small step up to the kitchen from the lounge.
 Wide staircase leading to the first floor.
 Shower room downstairs and bathroom upstairs.

 Map & Local Area